Asheville NC Travel Guide

 • Continue less than a mile to Sliding Rock and stop if you want to slide down the natural slide.

 • After that, drive to nearby Upper Whitewater Falls, the highest waterfall in eastern America.
-It's a easy and quick hike to the overlook to view.
+It's an easy and quick hike to the overlook to view.

 • Return to US 64 and continue toward Highlands.
-In Highlands, Dry Falls is a must stop and drive underneath the nearby Bridal Veil Falls.
+Stop at roadside Dry Falls, walk behind the waterfall.
+Nearby, drive behind Bridal Veil Falls.

 • If you have time and energy, hike to Glen Falls in Highlands.